Protect Your Assets By Reducing Your Future Long-Term Care Costs

 Consider purchasing long-term disability insurance.
 A long-term disability insurance policy can help to protect you against unexpected events.

 Consider long-term Medicaid planning.
 Taking part in Medicaid planning now can help you avoid depleting your savings on nursing home care costs.

 Let Us Help You Today

 When it comes to protecting your assets, Cavallo & Cavallo provides the trusted legal guidance you need.
-To discuss strategies for reducing future costs, call or contact our New York asset protection attorneys online today and request a consultation in our Bronx or New Rochelle office.
+To discuss strategies for reducing future costs, call or contact our New York asset protection attorneys online today and request a consultation in our Bronx or Westchester office.